zendesk/zendesk_api_client_rb/Readme.md

 * Version 0.0.5 brings with it a change to the top-level namespace.
 All references to Zendesk should now use ZendeskAPI.
 * Version 0.3.0 changed the license from MIT to Apache Version 2.
+* Version 0.3.2 introduced a regression when side-loading roles on users.
+This was fixed in 0.3.4.

 ## Installation